-RHE is delivered mainly through SCARF/PSHE lessons.
+RSHE is delivered mainly through SCARF/PSHE lessons.
 These lessons are delivered sensitively and at an age appropriate level, with a question box available for children who may have questions they want to ask discretely.
 The Health Education aspects introduced by the Department for Education will be taught with very close links to the Science curriculum.

-We do not teach any Non-statutory elements of Sex Education.
+Non-statutory elements of Sex Education will be delivered to Year 6 only.